 I began teaching Pilates in 2003.
 I did my initial training with Power-House Pilates and then became fully certified with STOTT PILATES.
 I am trained in Mat, Reformer, Cadillac, Chair and Barrel.
 In 2012, I became an Instructor Trainer for STOTT PILATES, and I regularly teach certification courses for Pilates-instructors-to-be.
 I've done extensive trainings on the fascial system and exercises specifically designed to retrain the nervous system.
 In addition, I've worked with and studied under one of the most influential Pilates and Physical Therapists figures in our field - Melanie Byford Young.
 I credit her with so much of what I know and am grateful to continually be able to train with her on the ever-expanding study of the musculoskeletal system.

 I am a certified Nutritional Therapist through The Nutritional Therapy Alliance.
 I've also done specialized training in digestion, hormones and food inflammation and am a certified Restorative Wellness Solutions Practitioner.
 I am grateful to be a part of a Mindshare program that allows me direct access to my mentors, Ann Fischer Sylva and Margaret Floyd Barry, so that I can stay up-to-date on the newest approaches to nutritional therapy and the best tests available for identifying imbalances.
 I specialize in helping people with digestive and hormone issues, fatigue, allergies and weight loss.
-I've received extensive training in gastrointestinal stool testing and food inflammation testing, and I use these tests to curate unique healing protocols for my clients.
+I've received extensive training in gastrointestinal stool testing, food inflammation testing, and hormone testing for men and women (cycling and menopausal).
+The hormone testing I use can also identify bone-loss issues associated with menopause.
+I use these tests to curate unique healing protocols for my clients.

 MY HEALTH JOURNEY